Ace2098-star/PSE_Prototype/README.md

 - Responsible for managing Agile process, Trello board, monitoring sprint progress.

 ### Maaz Khan (Development Team)
-- Responsible for prototype testing, creating test cases and obtaining feedback.<br><br>
+- Responsible for prototype development, prototype testing and obtaining feedback.<br><br>

 # Project Description
 For university students who struggle to maintain mental fitness, Burnout Detection Companion (BuDCo) is a software designed to monitor their internal exhaustion on a daily basis.
 Unlike any other burnout tracking softwares, our product is intended on providing simple yet effective features along with an easy-to-use user interface. <br><br>